retraigo/deto_website/content/2024/events/geekfest/event6.md

 ## Rules & Guidelines

 -   The team can consist of a maximum of 2 members.
--   Will be judged based on the various business metrics such as :
--   revenue and growth metrics
--   User and customer metrics
--   Market metrics
--   Financial metrics
--   Product metrics
--   Industry-specific metrics
 -   The most feasible idea is selected.
 -   Each team will be allotted 6 minutes to present their ideas.
 -   The judge’s decision remains final.